-Professional singer Chris Lloyds travels the country performing the jazz standards.
+Professional singer Chris Lloyds travels the country performing the jazz standards and pop classics.
 He performs as a solo performer, with a Big Band or any line up in between.
-In 2018 Chris performed at QPAC in Brisbane with the 30 piece Australian Symphony Orchestra under the baton of George Ellis performing his "The Hits of the Crooners" Show.
-It was an outstanding success.
+In 2018 Chris performed to a full house at QPAC in Brisbane with the 30 piece Australian Symphony Orchestra under the baton of George Ellis performing his "The Hits of the Crooners" Show.

 In 2016 Chris and Art Phillips released an acoustic swing version of "Forever and Ever" as a tribute to Demis Roussos who passed away in January 2015.
-Art was Demis's musical director for 3 years in the 1980s.
+Art Phillips was Demis's musical director for 3 years in the 1980s.

 Chris released his 3rd solo album, “Chris Lloyds Sings Matt Monro” on Fanfare Records through Ambition/Universal Music in 2013.
 He appeared on Channel 7s ‘The Morning Show’ promoting it during his Flashback Friday segment.
-Australia's most popular talkback presenter, Alan Jones named it album of the week in April that year.
+Australia's most popular radio station 2GB named it album of the week in April that year.

 In 2011 Chris released “So Good So Far” with guitarist Art Phillips.
 10 standards and 2 original songs were recorded live in the studio as Perry Como and Tony Mottola had done in the 1960s.
 Art Phillips was also Barry Manilow’s MD during the late 80s.

 Chris was born in Melbourne and started singing at the age of 7.
 He became head chorister at Christ Church in South Yarra.
 His professional singing career began in the late 1970s as lead singer of the touring band Skintite.
 In the 80s Chris fronted the jazz/rock outfit Big Red who were signed to Mercury/Polygram and released the top 10 hit ‘The Traveller’ and appeared on Countdown, Sounds and Simon Townsend’s Wonder World.
 The late 80s saw Chris move to Los Angeles where he remained for 2 years writing songs and recorded at Pasha Studios, Studio West, Salty Dog Studios and Herbie Hancock’s private studio in Hollywood.